simenste/Proof-of-concept---ISMI-Catcher-detection/README.md

 Notes
 =====
 A very simple and staticly configured web application to detect IMSI Catchers using measurement reports in a predefined scenario.
+There may currently be some staticly configured local IP-addresses.
+The project is currently written for localhost only.

 The project is based on a proof-of-conecpt project by RangeNetworks: https://github.com/RangeNetworks/presentations